lmerz1/sizeof/README.md

 into your .\{ba,z\}shrc* file.

 \*May work for more shells, but this has not been tested.
-In particular, my current use of the `function` keyword is not POSIX-compliant.
+In particular, the currently used `function` keyword is not POSIX-compliant.

-## Settings/Preferences
+## Options

-You can set the "unit" suffixes to be multiples of 1000 or 1024 (Kilo/Mega/Giga/etc. vs. Kibi/Mebi/Gibi/etc.) by changing the first variable's value or passing an optional argument.
+You can set the "unit" to be multiples of 1000 or 1024 (Kilo/Mega/Giga/etc. vs. Kibi/Mebi/Gibi/etc.) by changing the value of the code's first variable ("default") or passing an optional argument.

 ```
 $ si some-dir
-389 MB  # uses default of 1000
+264 MB  # uses default of 1000
 $ si some-dir 1024
-371 MB
+252 MiB
 ```

+Abbreviated values for decimal/binary bases follow the symbols used [here](https://en.wikipedia.org/wiki/Byte): kB, MB, GB, …; KiB, MiB, GiB, …